lbl-camera/COSMIC-XPCS/docs/bluesky-demo.rst

     dets = [det]   # just one in this case, but it could be more than one

     RE(scan(dets, motor, -1, 1, 10))

+In this example, :code:`scan` is a built-in "plan" that acquires from detectors across a given range.
+Passing :code:`scan(...)` into :code:`RE(...)` is necessary to execute this plan.
+This is an important subtlety.

 Other cool things
 -----------------